Growing a family

 - Life insurance: Explore insurance options so that your child will be cared for should something happen to you or your spouse.

-- Child care: Depending on where you live child care costs can range from $18,442 – $26,102 annually.1 Compare the cost of professional child care against what you'd lose in annual income if one parent quit working to stay home.
+- Child care: Average cost of center based daycare in the United States is $11,896 a year for infants and $10,158 per year for toddlers.1 Compare the cost of professional child care against what you'd lose in annual income if one parent quit working to stay home.
 You might be surprised.

 Explore child care options